Amzo/pneumonia/README.md

 [connect.py](https://github.com/Amzo/pneumonia/blob/main/Client/client/connect.py) can be included into any python script and allow sending files to to the server.

-An example gui makign use of [connect.py](https://github.com/Amzo/pneumonia/blob/main/Client/client/connect.py) can also be found [here](https://github.com/Amzo/pneumonia/blob/main/Client/pneumoniaDetect.py).
+An example gui making use of [connect.py](https://github.com/Amzo/pneumonia/blob/main/Client/client/connect.py) can also be found [here](https://github.com/Amzo/pneumonia/blob/main/Client/pneumoniaDetect.py).

 For full documentation on the client check [here](https://github.com/Amzo/pneumonia/tree/main/Documentation/Anthony/client).